Insights in your inbox

 How did we get here?

 The internal supply chain predicament is a result of operationally inefficient processes such as the lack of technology adoption both internally and externally and stretching our human capital to the point of unsustainability.
 It’s impossible to automate everything.
 We will always need humans; they need to be tasked with smarter jobs.
 What I am suggesting is looking at today’s marketplace.
 We don’t need a ton of workers to make things more efficient.
 This is where technology becomes an imperative investment.
-We can capitalize on technology’s ability to automate manual tasks, allowing our human capital to be doing something more valuable.
+We can capitalize on technology’s ability to automate manual tasks, allowing our human capital to do something more valuable.